CME211/notes/lecture-13/cxx-containers.md

 * Vectors are objects, so they have methods associated with them.

 * Just like the Python list, a vector can change in size to accommodate the addition or removal of items.
+They support constant-time append and extraction methods.

 * Unlike Python lists, the vector is restricted to containing homogeneous data, i.e. all vector elements must be of the same type.